krakchris/rimbun.io/README.md

 * Retrain model
 * Run inference
 * Measure metadata

-## Wiki
-In the [Wiki](https://github.com/krakchris/rimbun.io/wiki) you can find descriptions on how to use each of the algorithms and what their respective input conditions are.

 ## Basemodels
 We have tested the U-net model architecture to be working.